 - Engaging in scholarly activities, including research and externally-funded projects

-- Ph.D. in Mechanical Engineering or a closely related field.
-ABD considered.
-If ABD, degree must be completed by August 2023.
+- Ph.D. in Mechanical Engineering or a closely related field

-- A strong background in Modeling and Simulation of Dynamic Systems including mechanical, electrical, hydraulic, rotational, or a combination thereof
+- A strong background in Modeling and Simulation of Dynamic Systems including mechanical, electrical, hydraulic, thermal, or a combination thereof

 - A strong background in Control Systems Design

-- Experience with applications to dynamic systems and controls in sensors, machinery and/or vehicle systems
+- Experience with applications of dynamic systems and controls to sensors, machinery and/or vehicle systems

 - A strong commitment to quality teaching